caspervonb/caspervonb.github.bak/_posts/2015-02-28-make-for-the-web-generation.markdown

 ---
 layout: post
 title: Make for the Web Generation
+categories:
+  - javascript
-categories: javascript tools
+  - tools
-excerpt: JavaScript has provided us with a giant explosion of build tools, grunt, gulp, slush, broccoli and brunch just to name a few of the more popular ...

-related_books:
-  - title: Managing Projects with GNU Make
-    asin: 0596006101

-  - title: Learning the bash Shell
-    asin: 0596009658
+excerpt: More or less these tools all depend on plugins to do even the simplest of tasks, from copying a file to creating an archive, you'll need a plugin for it.
 ---

 ## Introduction